nkkavi/Customer-Data-Entry/ReadMe.md

 # NIRANJAN KARUPOTHULA
-# Customer Data Entry Tkinter
+# Customer Data Entry CustomTkinter

-Customer Data Entry Tkinter is a Python application that allows users to enter and manage customer data using a graphical user interface built with Tkinter library.
-The application provides a form to enter customer details such as name, email, and phone number, and allows for easy data entry and storage.
+Customer Data Entry CustomTkinter is a Python application that allows users to enter and manage customer data using a graphical user interface built with CustomTkinter library.
+The application provides a form to enter customer details such as name, location, and phone number etc., and allows for easy data entry and storage.

 ## Features